loic-prieto/bright-light/documentation/project/milestones.md

 ## Milestone Alpha 1

 * We can open the web app locally
+* we can create a band
+* we can manage units in a band:
+  * edit name and description
+  * remove unit
-* we can create a band and add units to it from an in-memory fake catalogue
+  * add unit from in-memory fake catalogue
 * the project is set up with a strong foundation to minimise future development friction

 ## Milestone Alpha 2